masterkeysrd/nautilus/nautilus-api/README.md

 nvm install v14.17.4
 nvm use
 ```
+We use [dotenv](https://github.com/motdotla/dotenv) to map a `.env` file to environment variable in the project.
+To setup the project config please rename the [sample.env](sample.env) file to `.env` and set the proper configurations.

 To run the project locally you need to install the dependencies and start the project.
 ```shell
 npm i